 See individual types above.

 Like other green leafy vegetables, Asian greens are highly perishable so they need to be handled with extreme care.
 Buy small quantities regularly.
 Sprinkle with water to minimise moisture loss.
 Trim butt ends daily.
+Customers may not know how to use Asian vegetables, so use the QR code on labels.

 Store at 2-4°C with a relative humidity of 90-100%.
 The optimum storage temperature is 0°C, but because of the risk of freezing, a slightly higher temperature is recommended.
 Store the melons at 7-9°C to avoid chilling damage.